1071-DataScience/finalproject-y28235579/README.md

 ### results

-* we use AUC as our metrics.
+* Primarily,we use AUC as our metrics.
 * the original model's AUC was not good enough, but when we include source column as a feature to our model, AUC increase almost 10% !
 * The most difficult part is to find what is good feature to help predict, and which predict model will be good for this dataset.